garfix/nligems/doc/internals.md

 - Noun Phrases (including proper nouns and pronouns)
 - Verb Phrases (modified by mood, voice and tense)
-- Preposition Phrases
+- Preposition Phrases (e.g. "on the table")
-- Determiner Phrases
+- Determiner Phrases (e.g. "that book")
+- Quantifier Phrases (e.g. "all books")
-- ADVerb Phrases
+- Adverb Phrases (e.g. "quickly")
-- ADJective Phrases
+- Adjective Phrases (e.g. "red")
 - Relative Clauses
-- Negations
+- Negations ("not")
-- Conjunctions
+- Conjunctions ("and", "or")
 - Auxiliaries
-- Modals
+- Modals ("should", "can")
-- Comparative expressions
+- Comparative expressions ("larger than")
 - Passives
 - Clefts
-- There be
+- There be ("there is a block that ...")
 - Clauses as objects
 - Extraposition